stepanenkomaks/TicketOrderService/README.md

 - [Grafana](http://localhost:3000) - visualize data from Prometheus

 ### IMPOTRANT :fire: :fire:
-- bootstrap.yml - those file calls a separate service
- so that all your configurations and settings are pulled from a separate service and are secured
+- bootstrap.yml - those files call a separate service (`config-service`) so that all your configurations and settings are pulled from a separate service and are secured
 - To create grafana dashboard use file Grafana_Dashboard.json